megasuperdai-afk/Chat-Log-main/doc/01-component-brainstorming/01-component-brainstorming.md

     - void length() : Give the number of chat in the log
     - void append(String speaker, String text): appends an chat with an internal timestamp.
     - boolean isEmpty() : report whether the chat is empty.
-    - Map< String, String> removeChat() — undo chat
+    - Map< String, String> removeChat():  undo chat
+    - void reset(): reset the log
+    - ConversationLog segment(int start, int end): delete all chat but the lines chosen
   - **Secondary Methods**:
     - void exportChat(Simple Writer out): print a copy of the chat log
-    - void importCSV(SimpleReader in) — save/load.
+    - void importChat(SimpleReader in): save/load.
-    - String toTranscript() — format chat as paragraph.
+    - String toTranscript(): format chat as paragraph.
     - Sequence<Integer> find(String substring): find the text you would want to find in the log
     - Sequence<String> speakerChat: extract the conversion of the given speaker only
   - **Additional Considerations** (*note*: "I don't know" is an acceptable